UBC-MDS/public/module-desc-short.md

 DSCI 531 Data Visualization I

   * The design and implementation of static figures across all phases of data analysis, from ingest and cleaning to description and inference.
-How to make principled and effective choices with respect to marks, spatial arrangement, and color.
+How to make principled and effective choices with respect to marks, spatial arrangement, and colour.

 DSCI 532 Data Visualization II